EXPLAINER

 A:

 Follow the manufacturer's manual carefully.
-Key safety requirements: Keep proper clearances, use thermostat/timer controls, never cover the unit, ensure good ventilation, and don't run extension cords under rugs.
+Key safety requirements: Keep proper clearances, use thermostat/timer controls, never cover the unit, ensure good ventilation, and do not run extension cords under rugs.
 OFRs are generally considered safer for overnight use.

 Q: Which is better for families with young children?